ait-aecid/rootkit-detection-ebpf-time-trace/README.md

 `python detection.py --normal --rootkit --iterations 100 --executable ./my_custom_ls "My first experiment"`.

 This will create a datafile `experimentTimeStamp.json.gz`.

+# Citation

+If you use any of the resources provided in this repository, please cite the following publication:
+* Landauer, M., Alton, L., Lindorfer, M., Skopik, F., Wurzenberger, M., & Hotwagner, W. (2025).
+Trace of the Times: Rootkit Detection through Temporal Anomalies in Kernel Activity.
+Under Review.

 Then, to perform analysis over the data, feed the file to an instance of `process_data.py:Plot`, or simply run `run.py`.